Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples Complementary Details

 \subsection{Entropy Regularised Policy gradient Reinforcement Learning}

 We next evaluate Algorithm~\ref{RM} on an entropy-regularised policy gradient problem. \citet[Lem.
 15]{mei2020global} shows that the corresponding objective function satisfies the PL inequality and has Lipschitz gradients.
 Since it has not been shown that the cost function below satisfies quasar-convexity, we apply Algorithm~\ref{RM} without theoretical convergence and performance guarantees.
 Following~\citet[App.
 D.2]{mei2020global}, we consider a single-state bandit with 20 actions.
-The rewards $r(a) \in [0,1]$ are chosen randomly, the initial parameter $\theta$ is sampled from a Gaussian distribution, the step size is $0.1$, and $\mu=10^{-5}$ (see \cite[Secs.
+The rewards $r(a) \in [0,1]$ are chosen randomly, the initial parameter $\theta$ is sampled from a Gaussian distribution, the step size is $h=0.1$, $\mu=10^{-5},$ and $t=1$ (see \cite[Secs.
 2 and 4]{mei2020global} for full details).
+As $t=1,$ the number of gradient calls for GD is the same as the number of iterations and the number of function calls for RM is twice the number of iterations.
 The loss is

 and the convergence metric is the soft sub-optimality error

 Figure~\ref{bandit} shows the average soft sub-optimality error over 20 runs for $\tau=0.5$ and $\tau=5$.
 We can see that, while having less information, Algorithm~\ref{RM} performance is similar to GD.
 Similarly to~\cite{cen2022fast}, increasing $\tau$ leads to smaller final $\delta_t$ and faster convergence.